shyamalborgohain/gitpractice/planets.md

-# Planets
+# Universe
-has Planets
+it has Planets.

 ## Mercury

 ## Earth
-exists life
+It has life.

 ##  Venus

 ## Mars